-- → Health and physical education teacher 1
+- Health and physical education teacher1

 - Coach with local, regional or national sports organisations

 - → Health promotion educator

-- → Kiwi Sport/Active Schools co-ordinator
+- > Kiwi Sport/Active Schools co-ordinator

-- → Physical activity co-ordinator
+- Physical activity co-ordinator

-- → School sports co-ordinator
+- School sports co-ordinator

-Health and Physical Education
+Bachelor of Sport and Recreation Health and Physical Education

 Health, sport and physical activity remain at the heart of New Zealand's wellbeing.
 Health and physical education is vital in helping young people develop the confidence and skills they need to be connected and active members of society.
 This major prepares you for a career in teaching health and physical education.